kcskier/k3s-cluster-demo/01-demo-basics/01-demo-basics.md

 # Demo 1 - The Basics (Pods, Deployments, Services)

-One-time preparation to make your nodes ready for any demo in this repo.

 > **Author’s notes:**
 >- I’ve kept the K3s setup as hardware-neutral as possible; Any Pi-specific bits are here mainly for reference.
 >- I used Ubuntu Server 25.04, so commands use Debian/Ubuntu syntax.